sulis-hpc/sulis-hpc.github.io/software.markdown

 Mesa | Mesa is an open-source implementation of the OpenGL specification - a system for rendering interactive 3D graphics. | [Mesa/19.1.7](#mesa1917) <BR>[Mesa/19.2.1](#mesa1921) <BR>[Mesa/20.0.2](#mesa2002) <BR>[Mesa/20.2.1](#mesa2021) <BR>[Mesa/21.1.1](#mesa2111) <BR>[Mesa/21.1.7](#mesa2117) <BR>[Mesa/22.0.3](#mesa2203) <BR>
 Meson | Meson is a cross-platform build system designed to be both as fast and as user friendly as possible. | [Meson/0.51.2-Python-3.7.4](#meson0512-python-374) <BR>[Meson/0.55.1-Python-3.8.2](#meson0551-python-382) <BR>[Meson/0.55.3](#meson0553) <BR>[Meson/0.58.0](#meson0580) <BR>[Meson/0.58.2](#meson0582) <BR>[Meson/0.59.1-Python-3.7.4](#meson0591-python-374) <BR>[Meson/0.62.1](#meson0621) <BR>
 METIS | METIS is a set of serial programs for partitioning graphs, partitioning finite element meshes, and producing fill reducing orderings for sparse matrices.
 The algorithms implemented in METIS are based on the multilevel recursive-bisection, multilevel k-way, and multi-constraint partitioning schemes. | [METIS/5.1.0](#metis510) <BR>
-Miniconda3 | Miniconda is a free minimal installer for conda.
-It is a small, bootstrap version of Anaconda that includes only conda, Python, the packages they depend on, and a small number of other useful packages. | [Miniconda3/4.12.0](#miniconda34120) <BR>[Miniconda3/4.9.2](#miniconda3492) <BR>
 MotionCor2 | MotionCor2 correct anisotropic image motion at thesingle pixel level across the whole frame, suitable for both singleparticle and tomographic images.
 Iterative, patch-based motion detectionis combined with spatial and temporal constraints and dose weighting.Cite publication: Shawn Q. Zheng, Eugene Palovcak, Jean-Paul Armache,Yifan Cheng and David A. Agard (2016) Anisotropic Correction ofBeam-induced Motion for Improved Single-particle ElectronCryo-microscopy, Nature Methods, submitted.BioArxiv: https://biorxiv.org/content/early/2016/07/04/061960 | [MotionCor2/1.4.7](#motioncor2147) <BR>
 MPC | Gnu Mpc is a C library for the arithmetic of complex numbers with arbitrarily high precision and correct rounding of the result.
 It extends the principles of the IEEE-754 standard for fixed precision real floating point numbers to complex numbers, providing well-defined semantics for every operation.
 At the same time, speed of operation at high precision is a major design goal. | [MPC/1.1.0](#mpc110) <BR>[MPC/1.2.1](#mpc121) <BR>
 MPFR | The MPFR library is a C library for multiple-precision floating-point computations with correct rounding. | [MPFR/4.0.2](#mpfr402) <BR>[MPFR/4.1.0](#mpfr410) <BR>[MPFR/4.2.0](#mpfr420) <BR>